kcbabo/gloo-mesh/docs/content/guides/gateway/advanced_routing.md

 Requests are now automatically delegated to all `RouteTable`s in the `gloo-mesh` namespace label without any changes to the `VirtualHost`.
 You can use a combination of specific `RouteTable` references and label selectors.
 However, `RouteTable` references take precedence over `RouteTable` selectors, which are sorted alphabetically by namespace and then name because Kubernetes does not guarantee a deterministic order when selecting multiple objects.
-Since the `404` route catches all requests to `/reviews` it must come _after_ the service routes, otherwise it will short circuit them.
+Because the `404` route matches all requests to `/reviews`, the `404` route must come _after_ the service routes to prevent it from short-circuiting them.
-You can add weights to the `RouteTable`s in order to guarantee a sort order in situations like this.
+In situations like this, you can add weights to the `RouteTable`s in order to guarantee a sort order.

 {{< tabs >}}
 {{< tab name="YAML File" codelang="yaml">}}